-We’ll walk you through the importance of each of these right now.
+We’ll walk you through the importance of each of these in further detail now.

 There are many issues that come into play with water…